alexhagen/wig/README.md

 only (even though Vis-Ed has gotten steadily better), there are lots of improvements that could be made.

 I'll be honest here, I'm writing ``wig`` to scratch my own itch.
-My itch is that I need a way to:
+I need a way
+to:

 - create repeatable input decks
 - automatically create publication worthy figures